freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Prepare email accounts
 ======================

 SecureDrop sends different alerts by PGP-encrypted email.
-Before installing SecureDrop, you must select or prepare the e-mail accounts where you would like these alerts to be sent.
+Before installing SecureDrop, you must select or prepare the email accounts where you would like these alerts to be sent.
 In the case of OSSEC alerts (which you must set up), configuring an SMTP relay is also required.

 .. _daily_journalist_alerts: